Cosmic distance ladder: Measuring a supernova's photosphere

 where d is the distance to the supernova, Vej is the supernova's ejecta's radial velocity (it can be assumed that Vej equals Vθ if spherically symmetric).

 This method works only if the supernova is close enough to be able to measure accurately the photosphere.
 Similarly, the expanding shell of gas is in fact not perfectly spherical nor a perfect blackbody.
 Also interstellar extinction can hinder the accurate measurements of the photosphere.
 This problem is further exacerbated by core-collapse supernova.
 All of these factors contribute to the distance error of up to 25%.

 Type Ia light curves

-Type Ia supernovae are some of the best ways to determine extragalactic distances.
+Type Ia supernovae are some of the best ways to determine extragalactic distances, as introduced by Stirling A. Colgate.
 Ia's occur when a binary white dwarf star begins to accrete matter from its companion star.
 As the white dwarf gains matter, eventually it reaches its Chandrasekhar limit of $1.4 M_{\odot}$.